niallbee/capstone/guides/day-2/guide-4-loadbalancer.md

 ## Testing Failover
-Adding a load balancer and more instances to our infrastructure makes our website more resiliant as if one of the VMs goes down due to an error or for maintenance the website will still be accessible because on of the other instances will still be up hosting the web application.
+Adding a load balancer and more instances to our infrastructure makes our website more resiliant as if one of the VMs goes down due to an error or for maintenance the website will still be accessible because one of the other instances will still be up hosting the web application.
 In theory so long as one instance is running the user shouldn't notice if another one goes down as they can still access the website using the IP of the load balancer.

-To test for a failover you can stop on of the VMs in the console and then try to access the website via the load balancer IP
+To test for a failover you can stop one of the VMs in the console and then try to access the website via the load balancer IP.

+1. To do this go to the GCP console and in the search bar search for "Compute Engine"
+2. Next to one of the webservers you will see three dots click on that and in the menu that pops up click on "stop" After a few minutes the webserver will be stopped.
+3. Once it has stopped try accessing the website again by using `<LOAD BALANCER IP>:8080`.
+You should be able to access it with no issues.